prometheus/test-infra/README.md

 ## Overview of the manifest files
 The `/manifest` directory contains all the kubernetes manifest files.
-- `cluster.yaml` : This is used to create the GKE cluster.
+- `cluster.yaml` : This is used to create the Main Node.
-- `cluster-infra/` : These are the persistent cluster infrastructure resources.
+- `cluster-infra/` : These are the persistent components of the Main Node.
 - `prombench/` : These resources are created and destoryed for each prombench test.
 - `prow/` : Resources for deploying [prow](https://github.com/kubernetes/test-infra/tree/master/prow/), which is used to trigger tests from GitHub comments.

-## Setting up the test-infra
+## Setup prombench
-### Create a k8s cluster
+### Create the Main Node
 ---
 - Create a new project on Google Cloud.
 - Create a [Service Account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) on GKE with role `Kubernetes Engine Service Agent` & `Kubernetes Engine Admin`.
 If using gcloud cli add the [`roles/container.admin`](https://cloud.google.com/kubernetes-engine/docs/how-to/iam#kubernetes-engine-roles) and [`roles/iam.serviceAccountUser`](https://cloud.google.com/kubernetes-engine/docs/how-to/iam#service_account_user) roles to the GCP serviceAccount and download the json file.

-- Set the following environment variables & deploy cluster.
+- Set the following environment variables and deploy the cluster.
 ```
 export PROJECT_ID=<google-cloud project-id>
 export CLUSTER_NAME=prombench